johnsturgeon/blog/myblog/_posts/2023-08-13-hdmi-channels-dvr-recording-youtubetv.markdown

 date:   2023-08-13 00:07:00 -0800
 categories: howto, channels, hdtv
 tags: channels dvr
-description: How to capture HDMI output of Andoid TV for use in Channels DVR
+description: How to capture HDMI output of Android TV for use in Channels DVR
 toc: true
 ---
 ## Summary
 DVRs have been around for a long time, but unfortunately streaming services have locked us in to *their* cloud DVR solutions.
-As a long time MythTV then [Channels DVR](https://getchannels.com) user I'm excited at the idea of being able to record content from various streaming services that I subscribe to.
+As a long time MythTV then [Channels DVR](https://getchannels.com){:target="_blank"}
+user I'm excited at the idea of being able to record content from various streaming services that I subscribe to.
 Primarily YouTube TV.